vault27/vault27.github.io/ipsec.md

 - Routing protocols that rely on multicast or broadcast (e.g., OSPF, EIGRP) cannot run directly over classic IPsec tunnels
 - To support such protocols, a GRE tunnel is built first, and IPsec is used to encrypt the GRE traffic

-IPSec consists of:
-    - Key management protocol
-      - IKEv1
-      - IKEv2
-    - IPSec Protocols
-      - ESP
-        - Tunnel Mode
-        - Transport Mode
-    - AH(obsolete)
-        - Tunnel Mode
-        - Transport Mode

 **Why it was invented?**

 - To add security to IP networking itself
 - Original Internet had no built-in security
 - IP provides no: Encryption, Authentication, Integrity protection, Anti-replay protection
 - Anyone on the path could: Read packets, Modify packets, Spoof IP addresses, Inject traffic
-- Security at higher layers was not enough: Every application   had to implement its own security, traffic like routing, management, or custom protocols remained exposed
+- Security at higher layers was not enough: Every application had to implement its own security
 - IPsec enabled: Site-to-site VPNs, Remote-access VPNs, Secure inter-datacenter links

 **Who and when invented it?**